 When Not to Parboil Your Potatoes

-Despite all these amazing reasons to parboil your potatoes, this is not a technique for every potato recipe--some dishes are best cooked using different methods, like mashed potatoes for instance.
-Mashed potatoes are already supposed to be boiled all the way through, so there’s no need to parboil them.
+Despite all these amazing reasons to parboil your potatoes, this is not a technique for every potato recipe--some dishes are best cooked using different methods, like mashed potatoes, for instance.
+Mashed potatoes are already supposed to be boiled all the way through, so there's no need to parboil them.
 Parboiling is typically associated with high-heat cooking methods, like baking, flash-frying, or grilling, so if you are slow roasting or twice-baking them, then you will not necessarily see benefits from parboiling.

 The potato has been around for over 10,000 years, and originates here in the Americas, but it is truly remarkable the number of ways we have developed to enjoy them.
-No matter which version of potatoes you are enjoying--chips, crispy waffle fries, a baked potato, hash browns, or gnocchi even--you really can’t go wrong.
+No matter which version of potatoes you are enjoying--chips, crispy waffle fries, a baked potato, hash browns, or gnocchi even--you really can't go wrong.
 Depending on the recipe you use, parboiling is a wonderful technique to truly get the most out of your potatoes.
-Try out these tips and tricks for parboiling your potatoes before your next dinner party (and make sure to freeze a few for later) and let us know what you think in the comments below!
+Try out these tips and tricks for parboiling your potatoes before your next dinner party or for an easy fall dinner (and make sure to freeze a few for later) and let us know what you think in the comments below!